tapegram/refbot/README.md

 - Do some slightly hacky buffering of videos to not get gross flashing when moving to the next clip
 - Create Auth Context and hard code in a User
 - Use the above context to report user specific decisions
+- Update video flow to display summary info after making a decision and before moving to the next clip
+- Record use specific decisions
+- Display decisions compared to other users